 Our Safety Camera Partnership aims to reduce injuries on our roads by targeting speeding offences.

 As part of the Cambridgeshire and Peterborough Road Safety Partnership, the group uses speed detection devices to enforce speed limits.

 Safety camera signs are also used to warn drivers of areas where speed limits are enforced.
 These signs are intended to warn drivers of collision-prone roads.
-View more information about safety cameras on our cameras, tickets and collisions page.
+More information about safety cameras is available on our cameras, tickets and collisions page.